nosdrap/Hello/README.md

 Made and tested in Linux Ubuntu.

 The program will create simple Hello World file.
+It does not rewrite any existing files with same name.

 Manual: